quii/Springer-Research/readme.md

 - Design

-- Basic chat on research area when more than one client is connected and viewing that area

 - Make the tagging system more robust.
 Currently you can add the same tag twice, need to group them (or add count?) and then order them by number of hits

 - Host it, probably on heroku